Organise a Kerbside Cleanup

 Please read the information below prior to making your booking online via the form below or calling the Waste Hotline on 1800 623 895.

-Bookings are taken on behalf of Council by its Waste Collection Contractor, Cleanaway.
-If you have provided your mobile phone number at the time of booking, you should receive an automated text message reminder the day before your collection date.
-Confirmation letters and stickers are no longer sent to households.
+- Bookings are taken on behalf of Council by its Waste Collection Contractor, Cleanaway.
+If you have provided your mobile number at the time of booking, you should receive an automated text message reminder the day before your collection date.
+A confirmation letter and sticker will also be sent to you with details of the household kerbside clean-up collection service.

-Residents living in units/townhouses & villas are to request a clean-up through Managing Agents or Executive Committee.
+- Residents living in units/townhouses & villas are to request a clean-up through Strata Manager or Executive Committee.
 The clean-up collection will be for the whole complex.
-Each unit/ townhouse/ villa will receive a confirmation letter with details of the household kerbside clean-up collection.
+Each unit/townhouse/villa will receive a confirmation letter with details of the household kerbside clean-up collection.

 When can I put my waste out at the kerbside?